elireinhold/CS-546-Final-Project/README.md

 - Click on an event from search results to view detailed information
 - Display event name, location, and road closure information
 - Ability to add the event to your personal calendar
+- Ability to view the profile of the event creator

 ### 4. Personal Event Management
 - Users can add personal events to their own calendar (not accessible to others)